 What Sets Us Apart

-Specialists at NYU Langone’s Pediatric Gastroenterology Program are dedicated to diagnosing and treating children and teens with celiac disease, an autoimmune disorder caused by eating gluten—a group of proteins found in wheat, barley, and rye.
+Specialists at NYU Langone’s Pediatric Gastroenterology Program part of Hassenfeld Children’s Hospital at NYU Langone, are dedicated to diagnosing and treating children and teens with celiac disease, an autoimmune disorder caused by eating gluten—a group of proteins found in wheat, barley, and rye.
 Symptoms of celiac disease vary but can include uncomfortable digestive problems, such as bloating or abdominal pain, after a child eats foods that contain gluten.

 In some children, the condition can interfere with the absorption of nutrients, leading to weight loss and slowed growth and development.
 Our pediatric gastroenterologists, nurse practitioners, social workers, and registered dietitians work together to help children and their families manage celiac disease effectively.
 They also offer child life services through the Sala Institute for Child and Family Centered Care.